-An applicant is considered eligible for IoT-NGIN open call if it complies will ALL the following rules:
+An applicant is considered eligible if it complies will ALL the following rules:

 - i.
-It is a legal entity, that comply to the SME definition as defined in section 3.1 - ii.
-It is established and based in one of the EU Member States or an H2020 Associated country as defined in H2020 rules for participation - iii.
-It is a IT technology provider in the IoT domain.
-As examples, we refer to IoT device manufacturers, (embedded) software and FPGA/soft core SMEs, already active in the area of IoT-NGIN technology. - iv.
-Applicants should be able to prove their financial stability and capacity and pass any financial check required by the European Commission, including Financial capacity assessment. - v.
-A start-up SME is also considered eligible, though it should have been established at least one year before the submission of the application.
-Moreover, it should be able to provide accurate Annual turnover and positive Balance Sheets of at least one closed financial year and comply with the financial capacity assessment criterion (iv). - vi.
-In case an SME is awarded a position in the IoT-NGIN consortium, it will remain eligible even if, at a certain point during the project execution, it does not fulfil criteria (b) or (c) of section 3.1.
+It is a legal entity, that comply to the SME definition as defined in section 3.15 - ii.
+It is established and based in one of the EU Member States or an H2020 Associated country as defined in H2020 rules for participation6 - iii.
+It is a IT technology provider, such as IoT application and services development SME. - iv.
+Applicants should be able to prove their financial stability and capacity and pass any financial check required by the European Commission, including Financial capacity assessment7.
+Moreover, the SMEs should take into consideration that all funds are directly associated with the IoT-NGIN project funding and any funding issue, including delays, in the IoT-NGIN project financing is directly applied to the selected Open Call applicants/ sub-contracts. - v.
+In case an SME is awarded a sub-contract, it will remain eligible even if, at a certain point during the project execution, it does not fulfil criteria (b) or (c) of section 3.1. - vi.
+Have not been convicted for fraudulent behaviours, other financial irregularities, unethical or illegal business practices. - vii.
+Are not under liquidation or an enterprise under difficulty accordingly to the Commission Regulation No 651/2014 art.
+2.18.